A DAY AT THE

 9:30 AM Start

 After working out, students return to their dorm to shower, get dressed, and make their way to breakfast.
 More than a meal, breakfast nurtures students’ sense of responsibility.
-They’re trusted with roles such as serving food in a timely manner and making sure the dishes and the kitchen are cleaned up.
+They’re trusted with roles such as serving food promptly and ensuring the dishes and the kitchen are cleaned up.

 10:00 AM Start